The Practice of Tai Chi

 What is it about Tai Chi?

-Tai chi has become much more popular in the West since I began my study over 40 years ago.
+Tai chi has become much more popular in the West since I began my study almost 50 years ago.
 Still, it seems mysterious and seemingly difficult to fathom for many.
 My aim is to provide the curious, the interested and the devoted alike, a clear way to experience the highly practical and accessible principles available to us through the practice of this art.

 Mel and Kate 1 - 2MB